jusbuckingham/kofa/README.md

 - MongoDB

 ## Products
-- Chat UI
+- UI
 - API

 ## Technology Story
-- Log into app.
+- Authenticate user by creating a profile and logging into the app.
-- Use BallotPedia API to pull ballot information by address into cache.
+- Schedule cron jobs to bring in up to date ballot information from the BallotPedia API and store it as JSON files in MongoDB.
 - Call Chatgpt API and have it fetch and choose best choices from the ballot based on voter preferences prompts that come from the profile settings.
 - Display this information on the front end of the app.
 - Make this information copyable and downloadable.